code-dot-org/code-dot-org/SETUP.md

 1. Install Node and yarn
     1. Node: `sudo apt install nodejs-legacy`
     1. yarn: `sudo npm install -g yarn@0.23.2`
+1. Run `gem install bundler -v 1.14.6`.
+Don't worry about using version 1.10.6 from the overview
 1. Before running `bundle install`, make sure to run `sudo apt install ruby2.3-dev`
 1. Finally, configure your mysql to allow for a proper installation
    1. If you properly left all the default options blank, type `sudo mysql` to start it up